/ St. Petersburg Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a permanent disability, you may be able to receive ongoing financial support under Florida law.
-These benefits are intended to make up for the ongoing effects of your injury on your future employment potential.
+If your occupational accident results in a permanent disability, you may be entitled to additional benefits under Florida law.
+These payments are designed to account for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: